encukou/freezeyt/docs/index.md

 For other frameworks, search the documentation on how to export a WSGI application.

-Both the application and freezeyt need to be importable (installed) in your envuronment.
+Both the application and Freezeyt need to be importable (installed) in your envuronment.

-Run freezeyt with two arguments: the Python module with your `app`, and an output directory.
+Run Freezeyt with two arguments: the Python module with your `app`, and an output directory.
-Note that freezeyt wants a *module* name (as used in an `import` statement).
+Note that Freezeyt wants a *module* name (as used in an `import` statement).
 Don't use a *file* name with a `.py` suffix.

 For example, if your `app` is defined in the file `my_app.py`, run: